heygautam2001/QSpiders/java.md

                     }

-- if in a class we have two ,method with same name , and one method is variable argument method , if we call the method by by passing ame type of actual data in this case highest priority given to the same type of method.
+- if in a class we have two ,method with same name , and one method is variable argument method , if we call the method by by passing same type of actual data in this case highest priority given to the same type of method.
 # Rules of var-args method
   - In var-args method variable type of method must be declared at the last.